Chevrolet HHR Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details average Chevrolet HHR insurance rates for additional coverage and risk scenarios.
+The chart below details average Chevrolet HHR insurance rates for other coverage scenarios.

-- Policy cost with full coverage for a teen driver for full coverage can cost $4,300
+- Policy cost for full coverage for a teenage driver can cost as much as $3,900 or more

-Auto insurance rates for a Chevrolet HHR also range considerably based on the model year and trim level, your driving record, and physical damage deductibles and liability limits.
+Insurance rates for a Chevrolet HHR also range considerably based on your risk profile, the trim level and model year, and liability limits and deductibles.

-Your home state also has a big influence on Chevrolet HHR insurance prices.
-A middle-age driver might find rates as low as $780 a year in states like Utah, Ohio, and New Hampshire, or have to pay at least $1,460 on average in New York, Michigan, and Florida.
+Your home state has a huge impact on Chevrolet HHR insurance rates.
+A driver around age 40 might see rates as low as $700 a year in states like Utah, Ohio, and New Hampshire, or at least $1,300 on average in New York, Michigan, and Florida.

 State | Premium | Compared to U.S. Avg | Percent Difference |